 Do I need a productivity app?

-How do I choose a productivity software?
+How do I choose productivity software?

 • Compatibility: Is the software compatible with your existing operating systems and devices?